ystv/web-api/architecture.md

 # Architecture

-This document aims to assist developers on understanding the codebase.
+This document aims to assist developers in understanding the codebase.

 This application follows the MVC architecture (sort of) at a high level.
 With the `controllers` packages containing the code handling HTTP responses